-In this study, the erosion behaviour of three advanced ceramics, namely high purity alumina (AD 998), MgO partially stabilised zirconia (Mg-PSZ A and B) and Ca α-sialon (CA1005, CA2613 and CA 3618), have been investigated under airborne erosion using garnet and silicon carbide grits.
+In this study, the erosion behavior of three advanced ceramics, namely high purity alumina (AD 998), MgO partially stabilized zirconia (Mg-PSZ A and B) and Ca α-sialon (CA1005, CA2613 and CA 3618), have been investigated under airborne erosion using garnet and silicon carbide grits.
 The effects of impact angle and erodent particle properties on the erosion rate were determined.
-The effect of ceramic microstructure on the erosion mechanism was also examined.
+The effect of the ceramic microstructure on the erosion mechanism was also examined.

 The Effect of Impact Angle